Incorporating Event-Specific Training

 • Overtraining events too close to competition

-Event training must be deliberate and purposeful.
+Event training has to be deliberate and purposeful.

 Real-World Strength Development

 Strongman events mimic real-world physical tasks: lifting awkward objects, carrying heavy loads, pushing resistance, and working under fatigue.
+Training with the implements builds strength that transfers beyond competition and into practical environments.

 Conclusion